cycle/docs/advanced/command.md

 ```

 ## Command Topology
-Besided sequences you also have multiple system commands which can be used to create more complex execution trees.
+Besides sequences, you also have multiple system commands which can be used to create more complex execution trees.

 #### Nil Command
 You can use Nil command to state that no changes must be made: